 Price per person:

-To book the Ultimate Salkantay Trek 5 days, you need to make an initial payment of 200.USD per person, the remaining balance can be paid online, in installments, or Cusco with any credit card at no booking fees at all.
+To book the Ultimate Salkantay Trek 5 days, you need to make an initial payment of US$ 200 per person.
+The remaining balance can be paid online or at our office in Cusco with any card and without booking fees.

 Student Discount:

-All travelers under 17 will have a $40.
-If you are 25 years old or under when traveling, you can get a 40$ discount with your student ID.
-Please advise by email to give you a code for the discount.
+All travelers under 17 have a US$ 40 discount.
+If you are 25 years old or younger when traveling, you can get the discount with your Student ID.
+Please send us an email to receive a code for the discount.

 To get the student discount, travelers should have a Valid ID with the following: